1. Help Center

 Revenue

-Revenue is calculated as Revenue to date (invoices issued to date) plus Forecast revenue (forecast to be invoiced).
+Revenue is calculated as revenue to date (invoices issued to date) plus forecast revenue (forecast to be invoiced).
 Only revenue expense based budgets is included.

-Cost Breakdown
+Costs Breakdown

 Costs incurred in different currencies